-- In Connecticut, a different type of license, called a Class 2, is required for trailers above 10,000 lb.
+- In Connecticut, a different type of license called a Class 2 is required for trailers above 10,000 pounds

-- In Hawaii, Class 4 license required for trailers weighing more than 15,000 lb and less than 26,000 lb.
-So you need a commercial driver’s license above 26,000 lb.
+- In Hawaii, a Class 4 license is required for trailers weighing more than 15,000 pounds and less than 26,000 pounds, so you need a commercial driver’s license for units above 26,000 pounds

-- In Wisconsin, there’s an RV exemption in the commercial driver’s license manual: “motor home, fifth wheel mobile home,…provided it isn’t longer than 45 feet“
+- In Wisconsin, there’s an RV exemption in the commercial driver’s license manual for motorhomes and fifth wheel mobile homes provided the rig isn’t longer than 45 feet

 Renting your RV